quantsingularity/BlockGuardian/docs/user_guide.md

 ### Regulatory Information

-- QuantumNest Capital complies with relevant financial regulations
+- BlockGuardian Capital complies with relevant financial regulations
 - View our licenses and registrations in the "About Us" section
 - Tax reporting tools are available in the "Reports" section